Rhetoric

-From Ancient Greece to the late 19th century, rhetoric played a central role in Western education in training orators, lawyers, counsellors, historians, statesmen, and poets.
+From Ancient Greece to the late 19th century, rhetoric played a central role in Western education and Islamic education in training orators, lawyers, counsellors, historians, statesmen, and poets.

 Uses

 Scope

 Scholars have debated the scope of rhetoric since ancient times.
-Although some have limited rhetoric to the specific realm of political discourse, many modern scholars liberate it to encompass every aspect of culture.
+Although some have limited rhetoric to the specific realm of political discourse, to many modern scholars it encompasses every aspect of culture.
 Contemporary studies of rhetoric address a much more diverse range of domains than was the case in ancient times.
-While classical rhetoric trained speakers to be effective persuaders in public forums and institutions such as courtrooms and assemblies, contemporary rhetoric investigates human discourse writ large.
+While classical rhetoric trained speakers to be effective persuaders in public forums and in institutions such as courtrooms and assemblies, contemporary rhetoric investigates human discourse writ large.
 Rhetoricians have studied the discourses of a wide variety of domains, including the natural and social sciences, fine art, religion, journalism, digital media, fiction, history, cartography, and architecture, along with the more traditional domains of politics and the law.

-Because the ancient Greeks highly valued public political participation, rhetoric emerged as a crucial tool to influence politics.
-Consequently, rhetoric remains associated with its political origins.
+Because the ancient Greeks valued public political participation, rhetoric emerged as an important curriculum for those desiring to influence politics.
+Rhetoric is still associated with its political origins.
 However, even the original instructors of Western speech—the Sophists—disputed this limited view of rhetoric.
-According to the Sophists, such as Gorgias, a successful rhetorician could speak convincingly on any topic, regardless of his experience in that field.
-This method suggested rhetoric could be a means of communicating any expertise, not just politics.
-In his Encomium to Helen, Gorgias even applied rhetoric to fiction by seeking for his own pleasure to prove the blamelessness of the mythical Helen of Troy in starting the Trojan War.
+According to Sophists like Gorgias, a successful rhetorician could speak convincingly on a topic in any field, regardless of his experience in that field.
+This suggested rhetoric could be a means of communicating any expertise, not just politics.
+In his Encomium to Helen, Gorgias even applied rhetoric to fiction by seeking, for his amusement, to prove the blamelessness of the mythical Helen of Troy in starting the Trojan War.

-Looking to another key rhetorical theorist, Plato defined the scope of rhetoric according to his negative opinions of the art.
-He criticized the Sophists for using rhetoric as a means of deceit instead of discovering truth.
-In "Gorgias", one of his Socratic Dialogues, Plato defines rhetoric as the persuasion of ignorant masses within the courts and assemblies.
-Rhetoric, in Plato's opinion, is merely a form of flattery and functions similarly to cookery, which masks the undesirability of unhealthy food by making it taste good.
-Thus, Plato considered any speech of lengthy prose aimed at flattery as within the scope of rhetoric.
+Plato defined the scope of rhetoric by discarding any connotation of religious ritual or magical incantation, simply taking the term in its literal sense, which means "leading the soul" through words.
+He criticized the Sophists for using rhetoric to deceive rather than to discover truth.
+In Gorgias, one of his Socratic Dialogues, Plato defines rhetoric as the persuasion of ignorant masses within the courts and assemblies.
+Rhetoric, in Plato's opinion, is merely a form of flattery and functions similarly to culinary arts, which mask the undesirability of unhealthy food by making it taste good.
+Plato considered any speech of lengthy prose aimed at flattery as within the scope of rhetoric.
 Some scholars, however, contest the idea that Plato despised rhetoric and instead view his dialogues as a dramatization of complex rhetorical principles.
+Socrates explained the relationship between rhetoric in flattery when he maintained that a rhetorician who teaches anyone how to persuade people in an assembly to do what he wants, without knowledge of what is just or unjust, engages in a kind of flattery (kolakeia) that constitutes an image (eidolon) of a part of the art of politics.